How Debt Relief Programs Work

 Exclusions

-Certain types of debts may not be eligible for debt relief programs, including secured debts like mortgages or car loans.
-Student loans are another common exclusion from these programs.
+Certain types of debt, such as secured debts like mortgages or car loans, may not be eligible for debt relief programs.
+Student loans are another common exclusion.

-Debtors with high income levels or substantial assets might also be ineligible for debt relief.
-These programs are usually targeted towards individuals experiencing significant financial struggles.
+Debtors with high incomes or substantial assets might also be ineligible for debt relief.
+These programs are usually targeted at individuals experiencing significant financial struggles.

 Requirements for Debt Relief Programs